Reading Time: 3 minutes

 Dextroamphetamine, the generic version of the drug, is a Schedule II controlled substance.
 When abused, it can create tolerance, psychological dependence, and social disability.
 A person can experience addiction as a result of this abuse as well as overdose, which can lead to hallucinations, convulsions, and possible death.

 Even though this is known, prescription stimulants are still abused in large amounts by those hoping to increase their school and athletic performances, increase their social skills, lose weight, or get high.
 These actions are extremely dangerous, as they can lead to addiction while one large dose can be deadly.

 Dexedrine abuse is usually fairly easy to recognize.
 Individuals on high doses of this drug will often become excitable and talkative, also experiencing an increase in heart rate and body temperature.
 Those taking Dexedrine in large doses will often experience the normal side effects of the drug more intensely.

 - Weight loss

 - Changes in sexual drive or ability

 A person can become addicted to Dexedrine very quickly.
-As the individual abuses the drug, due to a rapid rise of dopamine in the brain, it changes the way the brain works, causing tolerance and cravings (National Institute on Drug Abuse).
+As the individual abuses the drug, due to a rapid rise of dopamine in the brain, it changes the way the brain works, causing tolerance and cravings.
 The individual will crave more of the drug but will not be able to experience the same effects they once did with the same dose.
 Therefore, they will often continue to abuse higher and higher doses, leading to more and more severe effects.